Marcus Mariota: Early life

-Mariota was born in Honolulu, Hawaii, on October 30, 1993,to Alana Deppe-Mariota and Toa Mariota.
+Mariota was born in Honolulu, Hawaii, on October 30, 1993, to Alana Deppe-Mariota and Toa Mariota.
 He is of Samoan descent on his father's side and German descent on his mother's side.
 Mariota grew up admiring the quarterback play of fellow Samoan Jeremiah Masoli, who was also a standout quarterback at the Saint Louis School and the University of Oregon.
 Mariota describes himself as a dedicated Christian.
 Mariota has a younger brother, Matt, who also played football at Oregon, primarily on special teams.

 Mariota attended the Saint Louis School in Honolulu, where he was a two-sport star in football and track.
 In football, Mariota was relatively unknown until late in his high school career due to not starting until his senior season.
-His parents sold their home overlooking Diamond Head in part to finance football camps that would gain him exposure.
+Mariota's parents sold their home overlooking Diamond Head in part to finance football camps that would gain him exposure.
 As a senior, Mariota helped lead St. Louis to an 11–1 record and the Hawaii Division I state title, while being named PrepStar Magazine All-West Region and Interscholastic League of Honolulu Offensive Player of the Year.
 He threw for 2,597 yards on 165-of-225 passing attempts (64.7%), including 32 touchdowns against only five interceptions.
-Mariota also rushed the ball 60 times for 455 yards (7.6 yards per carry) and seven touchdowns.
+Mariota also rushed 60 times for 455 yards (7.6 yards per carry) and seven touchdowns.
 He was named to the NUC All World Game alongside eventual 2012 Heisman Trophy winner Johnny Manziel.

 Also a standout track and field athlete, Mariota was a state track qualifier in the sprinting and jumping events.
 At the 2010 National Underclassman Combine, he won the camp's "Fastest Man" and "Combine King" awards after running a 4.48-second 40-yard dash.
 At the 2011 HHSAA T&F Championships, Mariota earned fourth-place finishes in both the 200-meter dash (23.41 s) and the long jump (20 ft, 7 in), while also placing tenth in the 100-meter dash event at 11.63 seconds.
 He also ran the second leg on the St. Louis 4 × 100 m relay squad, helping them capture the state title with a time of 42.83 seconds.